Adanos020/funky/README.md

 min (a, b) -> a < b ? a : b     == more than 1 parameters must be separated by commas
 ```

 Functions can have local variables which are resolved before the return value.
-Simply list them in curly brackets after the closing parenthesis `)` and before the rightward arrow `->`, each separated with a comma.
+Simply list them in curly brackets after the closing parenthesis `)` and before the rightward arrow `->`, each optionally separated with a semicolon (recommended if one line contains more than one declaration).
 ```
 == possible implementation of the +- operator fits in error bar (number, error) {
-    lower bound <- number - error,
+    lower bound <- number - error
     upper bound <- number + error
 } ->
     lower bound <= error <= upper bound